Pseudo-Hamiltonian neural networks for learning partial differential equations: Conclusions

 \subsection{Acknowledgement}

 This work was supported by the research project PRAI (Prediction of Riser-response by Artificial Intelligence) financed by the Research Council of Norway, project no.\ 308832, with Equinor, BP, Subsea7, Kongsberg Maritime and Aker Solutions.
-The authors thank Katarzyna Michałowska for insightful suggestions and comments on the manuscript, and Eivind Bøhn and Benjamin Tapley for help with coding issues.
+The authors are grateful to Brynjulf Owren for illuminating discussions, and to the anonymous reviewers for their insightful comments and suggestions.
+Furthermore, the authors thank Katarzyna Michałowska and Signe Riemer-Sørensen for helpful comments on the manuscript, Eivind Bøhn for help with coding issues, and Benjamin Tapley for both.